 Parents of In-House Recreational and Instructional Players,

 We always tell our youth coaches that they have had a successful season, with kids this age, if the kids are smiling, had fun, learned a little soccer and want to return.
-While our registration numbers are up over 20% over last year!
+While our registration numbers are up over 25% this year!
 The kids are returning and bringing their friends!
 That is great news!

-To help us make the first few evenings of practice run as smoothly as possible, we will need your help.
+To help practices and match day run as smoothly as possible, we will need your help.
 During these early practices please bare with us as we set up teams, get new coaches acclimated, work through finalizing registrations (i.e., birth certificates, etc…) and get the kids to the right place on the field.
 We ask for your patience during the first couple practices.
-Please understand there will be over 145 players on the fields.
+Please understand there will be over 150 players on the fields.
 Until you and your child are familiar with how things work, at first, it can seem a bit chaotic and overwhelming.

 Below are a few reminders to help with the first few evenings of practice and the upcoming season.
 Please take a couple minutes to read through the entire list: